Ovulation tests, also known as ovulation predictor kits (OPKs), are extremely useful when you are trying to conceive.

 Ovulation tests work by detecting a hormone in your urine called luteinizing hormone (LH).
 Your body always produces some LH, but approximately 12 to 36 hours before ovulation, the level of LH increases dramatically.

 Ovulation tests detect this surge and will give a positive result when the amount of LH in your urine is high.
-A positive result means that you are likely to ovulate within the next 1-3 days, and that it is time to put on (or rather take off) your sexiest underwear.

 - Collect a sample of your urine in a clean container